qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_geometry_checker.rst

 of the error, a value (depending on the type of the error) and finally the resolution column which indicates the resolution of the error.
 At the bottom of this table, you can **[Export]** the error into different file formats.
-You have a counter with the number of total errors and fixed ones.
+You also have a counter with the number of total errors and fixed ones.

 You can select a row to see the localisation of the error.
 You can change this behaviour by selecting another action between :guilabel:`Error` (default),